 - Supply and demand for expertise the company demands most are reasonable.

-- Expertise needs for the company is often equally satisfied across geographies.
+- Expertise needs for the company are often equally satisfied across geographies.

 Using this kind of exercise, you can now stand back and see what you have discovered.
 The internal strong points you discovered could be used to make use of relevant outside opportunities, as well as to aid in reducing threats.

 The biggest benefits are frequently in isolating weak points.
 Dealing with weak points is at the heart of your near-term organizing strategy with this objective simply being to reduce, neutralize or even, preferably, reverse them.
-Reversing a weak point enhances the strong points that will permit opportunistic actions and decrease threat.
+In addition, reversing a weak point enhances the strong points that will permit opportunistic actions and decrease threat.

 Determining the “what” will be the first step toward setting up to enhance the succession planning approach.
 Plunging further into the actual “why” (weak spots exist), as well as how to correct them can be the target of inside teams or perhaps maybe professional third-party talent succession specialists.

-After chatting with our client, I found this simple approach can add to your understanding on how to entice top notch talent into your succession plans.
+After chatting with our client, I found this simple approach can add to your understanding of how to entice top-notch talent into your succession plans.